I grew up eating mac and cheese from a blue box and I’ll defend it in certain contexts. Late night, age 19, no other options?

 Instructions

-- Spray slow cooker with cooking spray.
+- Spray the slow cooker generously with cooking spray.

-- Season with mustard powder, garlic powder, salt and pepper.
+- Season with mustard powder, garlic powder, salt, and pepper.

 - Stir well before serving.